Kunglig Majestäts livgarde till

 double C underneath large closed crown with red lining; the cypher is

-supported by two crowned lions med red tongues; on the bottom small
+supported by two crowned lions with red tongues; on the bottom small

 scattered open crowns; along the upper edge on the inner side HINC PRÆMIA